pharmavillage/documentation/content/integrate/redisom-for-node-js/_index.md

 import { Client } from 'redis-om'
 import { createClient } from 'redis'

-/* pulls the Redis URL from .env */ const url = process.env.REDIS_URL
+/_ pulls the Redis URL from .env _/ const url = process.env.PHARMAVILLAGE_URL

-/* create a connection to Redis with Node Redis */ export const connection = createClient({ url }) await connection.connect()
+/_ create a connection to Redis with Node Redis _/ export const connection = createClient({ url }) await connection.connect()

-/* create a Client and bind it to the Node Redis connection */ const client = await new Client().use(connection)
+/_ create a Client and bind it to the Node Redis connection _/ const client = await new Client().use(connection)

 export default client
 {{< / highlight >}}

 And that's it.
 Redis OM is now using the `connection` you created.
-Note that we are exporting both the `client` *and* the `connection`.
+Note that we are exporting both the `client` _and_ the `connection`.
 Got to export the `connection` if we want to use it in our newest route.

 ## Storing location history with Streams